-Last night as I tried to sleep, my thoughts drifted to how my current venture came into being.
 As a child, I always imagined working in a corporate world and yet here I am, an Engineer with masters in Banking and Finance, trying to build something on my own.
+At times, it makes me wonder that are we really raising our kids with entrepreneurial mindset.

-Two ventures old and mother of a child, I still do not see entrepreneurship as an option.
+Two ventures old and mother of a child, I still find it hard to see raising a child to be an entrepreneur as an option.
 We are still struck on raising engineers, doctors, lawyers and for the more open-minded parents, painters, artists, architects and designers.

 We do not dare tread further from that and still want our kids to be like Steve Jobs, Bill Gates, Jeff Bezos, Anita Roddick, Sir Richard Branson, Jack Ma and the likes.
 May I call it ‘The Modern Parenting Paradox’ where we train our children to be professionals but want them to be entrepreneurs!